-3. SAT I or ACT Scores.
-The applicant must have an official SAT I or ACT score report sent from the appropriate testing agency.

-4. Two letters of recommendation from school officials where the applicant is currently enrolled or has most recently attended.
+- 3. SAT I or ACT Scores.
+The applicant must have an official SAT I or ACT score report sent from the appropriate testing agency or a score reported on the official transcript. - 4.
+Two letters of recommendation from school officials where the applicant is currently enrolled or has most recently attended.
 Recommendation forms are included with the application.
+Upon admission to the University, recommendation forms are destroyed and are not a part of the student's permanent record.